Reddy NK, Ioncică AM, Săftoiu A, Vilmann P, Bhutani MS. Contrast-enhanced endoscopic ultrasonography. World J Gastroenterol 2011; 17(1): 42-48

 CONTRAST-ENHANCED ENDOSCOPIC ULTRASONOGRAPHY

 The use of intravenous contrast agents in ultrasonography was first utilized in echocardiography to enhance imaging of cardiac chambers and great vessels.
 Since then, they have been used in transabdominal ultrasonography and more recently in endoscopic ultrasonography (EUS).
 Use of contrast agents in EUS has been shown to improve the characterization of the vasculature inside the organ of interest, to better delineate benign from malignant pathology[2-8], to aid in staging and directing therapeutic procedures and thereby to determine prognosis.

-Table 1 Intravenous contrast agents, their composition and manufacturers[10,13]
+Table 1 Intravenous contrast agents, their composition and manufacturers[10,13].

 MECHANISMS OF ACTION

 Contrast agents were specifically developed to image vascularity and vessel patterns, especially for small volume and slow velocity blood flow.
 This is highly important in tumors, where angiogenesis completely alters the vascular structure.
 The principle of ultrasound contrast agents is that they create multiple small interfaces with high echogenicity, a process best achieved by gaseous microbubbles, surrounded by a shell used to increase stability.
 Microbubbles are very good backscatters, effectively reflecting the ultrasound waves.
 However, the microbubbles respond and oscillate to sound pressure in a non-linear fashion, with an asymmetrical diameter induced by ultrasound pressure.
-The diameter is variable between 2 and 10 ?m, about the size of red blood cells.
+The diameter is variable between 2 and 10 μm, about the size of red blood cells.
 Consequently, they do not leave the vascular system (blood pool contrast agents).
 The ultrasound contrast agents are administered through intravenous bolus injection, in a large arm vein.
 Second-generation contrast agents are those passing through the lungs, allowing contrast enhancement of the entire vascular system.

 Contrast agents were used initially as Doppler signal enhancers, including in contrast-enhanced EUS examinations (CE-EUS).
-Both color Doppler and power Doppler can be used, especially for regions with very low flow volumes, where the unenhanced signal is too weak or the signal-noise ratio is too poor (Figures and ).
+Both color Doppler and power Doppler can be used, especially for regions with very low flow volumes, where the unenhanced signal is too weak or the signal-noise ratio is too poor (Figures 1 and 2).
 Although the contrast agent selectively enhances the useful signal to the detriment of the noise, the main disadvantage of these techniques is the presence of artifacts.
 Both tissue motion (flash) artifacts and blooming artifacts appear and impede the examinations.
 Flash artifacts are specific to the Doppler mode, appearing as color signals caused by tissue motion, being most commonly seen in hypoechoic areas, induced by cardiac or respiratory motion.
 Blooming artifacts appear as a consequence of the high amplification of the backscattered signal, which saturates the receiver and causes smearing of the color signal.
 They appear immediately after the wash-in phase and disappear when the concentration of contrast is lower.
 The introduction of second generation contrast agents made it possible to enhance B-mode and contrast-harmonic imaging for improved visualization (Figure 3)[17,18].

 A: Non-enhanced power Doppler image of a lung adenocarcinoma visualized in the aorto-pulmonary window from the mid-esophagus, with discrete Doppler signals in the periphery of the mass and embedding of a large branch of the left pulmonary artery; B: Same tumor visualized after contrast-enhancement with SonoVue, with a better depiction of the vascular peripheral signals and the possibility of quantification of the vascular index.
 The relationship to the aorta and pulmonary artery is clearly depicted.

 A: Pancreatic head adenocarcinoma visualized in bidirectional non-enhanced power Doppler mode; B: Contrast-enhancement with SonoVue indicates a hypovascular mass with increased collateral circulation.

 The tumor tissue did not enhance in the early arterial phase, nor in the late venous phase, as compared to the surrounding pancreatic parenchyma.

 CLINICAL USES OF CE-EUS